“The past is our heritage, the present our opportunity, the future our hope.”

 Society Members also receive invitations to special members-only events and receptions at National Meetings, Jamborees, and other major Scouting events.

-Donors wishing to make a gift to the James E. West Fellowship, Second Century Society, or Presidents Leadership Council should call the Pacific Skyline Council’s Scout Executive, Brian Curtis or Development Director, Ron Chang at the Council’s Foster City headquarters – (650) 341-5633.
+Donors wishing to make a gift to the James E. West Fellowship, Second Century Society, or Presidents Leadership Council should call the Pacific Skyline Council’s Scout Executive, Brian Curtis, or Development Director, Wendy Chien, at the Council’s Foster City headquarters – (650) 341-5633.

 Lord Baden Powell’s last message to Scouts: